How to Find the Best Lactose-Free Meal Replacement Shakes

 Which Meal Replacements Contain Lactose?

-Lactose-free means that a product does not contain any lactose.
+Lactose-free means a product contains no lactose.

 This includes whey, casein, milk solids, and additives like sodium caseinate.